 The 12 Fabulously Funny Fairy Tale Book plays a practical tool that can do lots of things for the parent and child.
 The parents can narrate the story and the child plays the characters and speaking their lines.
 That enhances your kid’s ability to act and roleplay.

 16) First Little Readers Parent Pack: Guided Reading Level A: 25 Irresistible Books

-The book contains most of the full-colored storybooks that only features one line of simple, repetitive text that allows the children to learn to read with ease and confidence.
+The book contains most of the full-colored storybooks that only feature one line of simple, repetitive text.
 It includes a tip-filled parent guide as well.
 Overall, it includes some of these titles namely: Hello, Beach, What Can I See?, Cold Rose.
 Birthday Surprise, Fun with Mud, I Like School!, What is for Supper?, Fun at the Playground, Look What I Found!, What Shines?, Bubbles, What Do I Need?, Where is Petey?, and many more!

 17) Pete the Cat 12-Book Phonics Fun!: Includes 12 Mini-Books Featuring Short and Long Vowel Sounds

 Whether people agree or not, colors are among the factors that stimulate children before emotions.
 They are the first to capture the children’s attention before they can understand any message.
 This is another phonic book that utilizes colors to communicate something.

 Pete the Cat 12-Book Phonics Fun will bring them cartoon characters that utilize important words in the book and help learners learn how to read and speak the short and long vowel sounds.
 Cartoons play a vital role in the learning process of any child.
 With Pete the Cat 12-Book Phonics Fun, you have Pete the Cat to help your child be able to read and speak essential letter sounds.